From 5K to Ultra: Scaling Your Training by Distance

 A well-structured 5K/10K training block prioritizes:

-- Aerobic base — Easy running still dominates volume (typically 75-80% of weekly mileage), but it serves as the foundation for intensity, not the primary training stimulus.
+• Aerobic base.
+Easy running still dominates volume, typically 75-80% of weekly mileage [5], but it serves as the foundation for intensity rather than the primary training stimulus.

-The weekly mileage for a competitive 5K runner might sit between 30 and 60 miles, depending on experience.
-The key sessions — the ones that drive fitness forward — are the hard ones.
-Everything else exists to support recovery and maintain the aerobic platform those sessions rest on.
+The weekly mileage for a competitive 5K runner varies widely by level, but research on nationally competitive runners reports averages of roughly 50-70 km (30-45 miles) per week, while elite athletes may run considerably more [13].
+The key sessions, the ones that drive fitness forward, are the hard ones.
+Everything else supports recovery and maintains the aerobic platform those sessions rest on.

-If you are running 5K and 10K races on 400WFTP, your training plan will weight intensity metrics heavily.
+If you are running 5K and 10K races on EndurexAI, your training plan will weight intensity metrics heavily.
 The platform tracks your VO2max estimates and lactate threshold paces, adjusting interval prescriptions as your fitness evolves.
-When your CTL rises and your threshold pace drifts upward, the system recalibrates.
-You are always training at the edge of your current capacity — not last month’s.
+When your CL rises and your threshold pace drifts upward, the system recalibrates so that you are always training at the edge of your current capacity.

 Half Marathon: The Sweet Spot